antilectual/ScriptHub-AutomaticOffsets/README.md

 When running the script, the window immediately closes.

-* If the script runs successfully it wait for a keypress before closing.
+* If the script runs successfully it will wait for a keypress before closing.
 If it is not then the script likely had an error and exited.
 Run the script from a command prompt/powershell window to see the error.

 The script worked before a game update but after there are multiple ``--ERROR--`` in the FullMemoryRead addon, even after importing pointers.